ballerina-platform/module-ballerina-sql/docs/proposals/metadata_retrieval_support.md

 # + 'type - The type of the routine (procedure or function)
 # + returnType - If the routine returns a value, the return data-type.
 Else ()
 # + parameters - The parameters associated with the routine
-# + created - The timestamp at which the routine was created
-# + lastAltered- The timestamp at which the routine was last altered
 public type RoutineDefinition record {
     string name;
     RoutineType 'type;
     string? returnType;
     ParameterDefinition[] parameters;
-    time:Civil created;
-    time:Civil lastAltered;
 };
 ```